theturtle32/WebSocket-Node/README.md

 Current News
 ------------

+- Version 1.0.6 updates the package.json file to require node v0.6.13, since that's the first version that I can manage to successfully build the native UTF-8 validator with node-gyp through npm.
+If anyone can figure out how to build native extensions in a way that works with both older and newer versions of Node, I'm happy to accept a patch!

 - I've finally released version 1.0.5, which fixes the issues that users were having building the module on Windows!

 - As of version 1.0.4, WebSocket-Node now validates that incoming UTF-8 messages actually contain well-formed UTF-8 data, and will drop the connection if not.
 This is accomplished in a performant manner by using a native C++ module created by [einaros](https://github.com/einaros).
 See the section about the Autobahn Test Suite below for details.